"""Define the Component class."""

 # something to color.

-if self._coloring_info['coloring'] is not None:
+if self._coloring_info.coloring is not None:

-for key, meta in self._declared_partials.items():
+for meta in self._declared_partials_patterns.values():

 if 'method' in meta and meta['method'] is not None: